Dendrobium mortii: Taxonomy and naming

 Dendrobium mortii was first formally described in 1859 by Ferdinand von Mueller and the description was published Fragmenta phytographiae Australiae from a specimen collected near the Hastings River by Hermann Beckler.

 Distribution and habitat

-The slender pencil orchid grows on the upper branches of rainforest trees, especially on ridge tops that are exposed to breezes and mists.
+Slender pencil orchid grows on the upper branches of rainforest trees, especially on ridge tops that are exposed to breezes and mists.
 It occurs between the McPherson Range in Queensland and Barrington Tops in New South Wales.